-NEA has introduced a regulated e-waste management system that will ensure the proper collection and handling of e-waste and the extraction of valuable resources from e-waste.
-The regulated e-waste management system will also safeguard the environment and our health.
+NEA introduced a regulated e-waste management system in July 2021 to ensure the proper collection and handling of e-waste and the extraction of valuable resources from e-waste.
+The regulated e-waste management system also safeguards the environment and our health.
 The regulated e-waste management system is based on the Extended Producer Responsibility (EPR) approach, where producers bear the responsibility for the collection and treatment of their products when they reach end-of-life.
 For more information on the regulated e-waste management system, please visit Extended Producer Responsibility (EPR) System for E-waste Management System

 NEA has also been working closely with industry partners and communities to encourage e-waste recycling through voluntary programmes led by industry partners.
 Find out more about the programmes at Where to Recycle E-waste